Lucyjpjones/LucyJones-resume/README.md

   - Make multiple slides visible on medium or larger devices (This layout is shown in my wireframes).

 - **Model**
-   - I will add model response to contact form when I have greater knowledge of Javascript language.
+   - I will add a model response to contact form when I have a greater knowledge of Javascript language.

 #### Status

 > Project is: <u>ongoing</u>

 I will update my project as I learn new software skills and embark on new ideas.
-My personal details will also be continuously updated to ensure i've included the latest information.
+My personal details will also be continuously updated to ensure I've included the latest information.

 ---
 ## &rarr; **Technologies**